Why choose Ecuador?

 You will be invited to a one-day pre-departure briefing in London in late June or early July.

-Induction courses are normally held at the employing institution, the Catholic University of Ambato prior to commencing the placement.
-Specific details regarding the induction course will be provided by our overseas partner organisation prior to departure.
+Induction courses are normally held at the employing institution, the Catholic University of Ambato, before the placement.
+Our overseas partner organisation will give details regarding the induction course before you travel.